 Schedule a phone/video meeting with your advisor or email back and forth regarding your course schedule.
 Once a set of courses has been mutually decided on, your advisor can provide you with your registration code.

-Note: If you are participating in the Tropical Ecology Program, or any other program that will not have access to the Internet during the registration period, you should meet with your academic advisor BEFORE going abroad to complete the CAS Registration Planner Form.
+Note: If you are participating in a study abroad program that will not have access to the Internet during the registration period, you should meet with your academic advisor BEFORE going abroad to complete the CAS Registration Planner Form.
 This form should then be submitted to the Study Abroad office so that Study Abroad can register your courses for you.

 For students who are GOING abroad:

 If you are planning to study abroad in the upcoming semester, you should still attend a First Year Advising Meeting or meet with your faculty advisor to go over your plan for next semester and the semester you return to campus.
 It’s advised to register for a backup plan of courses for the upcoming semester in case you do not end up going abroad.

 Please review the full list of Abroad Registration Instructions before your departure.